StandardAero, Inc. research snapshot

 DimensionConclusionConfidence

-ManagementRussell Ford delivered substantial revenue and capability growth, while Paul McElhinney is scheduled to become CEO on October 1, 2026.
+ManagementRussell Ford grew revenue from about $1.6 billion in 2013 to more than $6 billion in 2025, and Paul McElhinney is scheduled to become CEO on October 1, 2026.
 The succession is planned, but the new CEO must preserve operating discipline and cash conversion.Medium-high

 Financial trendFY2025 revenue rose 15.8% to $6.06 billion and net income rose to $277.4 million.
 Q1 2026 revenue rose 13.3% and net income rose 27.0%, but operating cash flow was negative $119.6 million because growth consumed working capital.High

-Risk levelRisk is medium-high because debt, working-capital intensity, customer concentration, OEM authorizations, labor, government budgets, IT controls, and leadership transition can all affect the thesis.High
+Risk levelRisk is medium-high because debt, working-capital intensity, customer concentration, OEM authorizations, labor, government budgets, new internal-control weaknesses, and the leadership transition can all affect the thesis.High

 AI confidenceAI confidence is high for the historical and filing-backed business map, but materially lower for future returns and any exact price target.High data confidence